INQUIRELAB/mcp-bridge-api/README.md

 - No Docker execution is required
 - API responses don't include risk level information

+This ensures full compatibility with standard MCP clients that aren't aware of the risk level feature.

 ### ✅ Our Solution vs. Other Approaches

 While other projects like [rakesh-eltropy/mcp-client](https://github.com/rakesh-eltropy/mcp-client) have attempted to integrate MCP servers with REST APIs, our approach is fundamentally different: